DallanQ/race_for_the_galaxy/Manual.md

 - A player who selects both Consume bonuses must sell one good before consuming other goods for double VPs.

-2 players game: use all nine action cards, choosing two action cards at the start of each round.

 ## CARD POWERS (by Phase) (Page 9)

 ### I: EXPLORE

 #### Draw Extra

-> Image of a eye with +1 inside
+> Image of an eye with +1 inside

 Draw 1 or 2 more cards to select from.

-> Image of a eye with +2 inside
+> Image of an eye with +2 inside

 These powers do not alter the number of cards that a player keeps.

 #### Keep Extra

-> Image of a hand holding a phone with +1 inside
+> Image of a hand holding a card with +1 inside

 Keep 1 more card.

 #### Draw and Keep Extra

-> Images of a eye with +2 inside and a hand holding a phone with +1 inside.
+> Image of an eye with +2 inside and a hand holding a card with +1 inside.

 Draw 2 more cards to select from; keep 1 more card.